kristianmandrup/puppeteer-browser-agent/README.md

 - `TakeScreenshotAction` to take a screenshot of the page or starting from a specific element of interest
 - `SearchAction` searches for search results using a search engine of choice
 - `FindCodeAction` finds code blocks with headers and descriptive text
+- `SectionOutlineAction` creates an outline of the main sections of the page

 Many of these actions have been ported directly from GPT-puppeteer for now, but can be refined further as needed.
 Some actions may currently be incomplete but should include most of the required infrastructure.